lundmj/startup/README.md

 NOTES FOR SIMON
 HTML:
 It was way easier than I expected!
 I tried to basically go through each thing and code it as it was written in the example thing.
 Some things I did a tiny bit different.
 For the actual buttons in play.html, I did copy what was there, but I looked through to try and understand what it was saying.
 But yeah I got some more experience putting together html, and got to see the process of turning my html from VSCode into an actual subdomain in my website!
+JAVASCRIPT AND SERVICE:
+I must have forgotten to commit the last notes.
+For Javascript, I was able to learn a lot about the methods for linking HTML with JS functionality.
+There is a lot of other stuff used, like promises and stuff, and that is all useful, but the ease with which HTML and JS link together with `<script>` as well as `onclick` is incredible.
+A lot smoother of a connection than I would have expected.
+Service functionality, it seems to me, is an upgrade upon localstorage as far as your ability to remember things between visits, and now between computers.
+I can see this being very useful for my startup application, where I need to be able to remember and communicate randomly generated numbers between devices.
+This is probably going to be better once we get to websockets and stuff, but for now this works great.

 NOTES FOR STARTUP
 HTML and CSS: